With so many options out there for eCommerce platforms, it can be tough to pick the right one for your business.

-The popularity of each platform among e-commerce stores and the general public is quite different.
-Of the top million ecommerce sites, 14% operate through Magento, while only 4% of the top million sites use BigCommerce.
+The popularity of each platform among eCommerce stores and the general public varies.
+8% of all eCommerce sites are built with Magento.
+Of the top million eCommerce sites, 1.12% operate through Magento, while only 0.42% use BigCommerce.

-Of the top 10K ecommerce sites, only 1% use BigCommerce, while Magento Community and Enterprise editions occupy a combined 20%.
+Of the top 10K eCommerce sites, only less than 1% use BigCommerce, while Magento 2 takes a 1.51.
 As far as successful, large-scale online stores go, Magento has BigCommerce beat.

 One of the biggest differences between these two shopping cart platforms is hosting.
 Magento is self-hosted, meaning store owners will need to pay a third-party company for hosting.
-This can be as little as 3.95 USD a month from companies like SiteGround and HostGator.
-It’s also an added expense to take into account and an ideal option for more advanced e-commerce users.
+This can be as little as $2.75 a month from companies like SiteGround and HostGator.
+However, it is an added expense to take into account and an ideal option for more advanced eCommerce users.

-On the other hand, BigCommerce is a hosted solution, so choosing this shopping cart platform means you won’t have to worry about finding and paying for hosting.
-Everything is taken care of by BigCommerce, and this is also an ideal choice for more beginner users of e-commerce.
+On the other hand, BigCommerce is a hosted solution, so choosing it as a platform means you won’t have to worry about finding and paying for hosting.
+Everything is taken care of by BigCommerce, making it an ideal choice for eCommerce stores that are just starting out.

 Hosting costs can figure into the overall expense of creating and maintaining a Magento website.
 It’s not all negative, though.
 Self-hosting means business owners can choose what features they want in a hosting plan and what they want to pay for hosting.

-Here’s a quick snapshot of the BigCommerce pricing scheme:
+Here’s a quick snapshot of the BigCommerce pricing scheme (as of Nov/2020):

 BigCommerce stores that sell more than 125,000 USD per year are automatically enrolled in the pro plans.
 The price you pay also depends on the number of orders.
 Lower price plans come with limited features.
 For example, the standard plan does not include an abandoned cart saver, fraud monitoring, product filtering, and more additional features that you might need.